-Make colorful designs or beautiful spring flowers with bell pepper stamps in this fun painting activity.
-Kids will love mixing colors and being creative in this open-ended art process.
+Make colorful designs or beautiful spring flowers with this bell pepper paint stamps art activity.
+Kids will love mixing colors and getting creative in this open-ended art process.

 Painting with fruits and veggies is fun any time of year, but it is especially meaningful to add to a spring theme or to a fall harvest unit with preschoolers.
 Exploring foods and how they are grown helps kids understand how the food they eat reaches the supermarket.